STIXProject/java-stix-validator/README.md

 Releases of java-stix-validator will comply with the Semantic Versioning specification at [http://semver.org/][semver].
-Java-stix-validator is currently under active development; see TODO.txt for a tentative roadmap.
+Java-stix-validator is currently under active development; see TODO.txt (if there is one) for a tentative roadmap.
 Releases will be announced on the [STIX discussion list][list].

 ## <a name="question"></a> Got a Question or Problem?